 There are many tremendous reasons for exploring Fort Pulaski National Monument in Georgia.
 Foremost is inside the wooden Sallyport gates.
 You will find yourself transported back in time to the American Civil War.
 Visit the grounds and witness staff and volunteers dressed in period garb bringing history to life on a guided tour.
 Fort Pulaski on Cockspur Island guards the two entrances of the Savannah River about 15-miles away from Historic Savannah, Georgia.

-We did our self-guided tour during the Thanksgiving holiday and amazingly had very few others to contend with during our walk of the fort.
-The weather was overcast and chilly and that may be the reason for fewer crowds.
+We did our self-guided tour during the Thanksgiving holiday and, amazingly, had very few others to contend with during our walk of the fort.
+The weather was overcast and chilly, and that may be the reason for way fewer crowds.
 Nevertheless, it made exploring and photographing so much easier.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.